Babylon Babies

 Babylon Babies is the third novel by French-born Canadian writer Maurice G. Dantec, published in 1999.
 It follows La Sirène rouge (1993) and Les Racines du mal (1995).

 Plot

-Set in 2013, the main character, Hugo Cornelius Toorop (hero of The Red Siren), is a mercenary whose mission is to escort a young woman with schizophrenia, Marie Zorn, from Siberia to Quebec on behalf of a sect.
+Set in 2014, the main character, Hugo Cornelius Toorop (hero of The Red Siren), is a mercenary whose mission is to escort a young woman with schizophrenia, Marie Zorn, from Siberia to Quebec on behalf of a sect.
 It appears that the young woman is the surrogate mother of twins, representing the next stage of human evolution.

 Publication

 The novel was published by Gallimard on 12 March 1999 in the collection La Noire.
 A paperback edition was then published on 4 April 2001 in the collection Folio SF.

 Film adaptation

 Mathieu Kassovitz and Éric Besnard developed an English-language adaptation of Dantec's novel with financing from StudioCanal and Twentieth Century Fox.
-Vin Diesel was cast to play the lead.
+Vin Diesel was cast to play the lead, alongside Mark Strong, Michelle Yeoh, and Charlotte Rampling.